particle-iot/docs/src/content/hardware/migration-guides/e404x-migration-guide.md

 ### BLE (Bluetooth LE)

-- Bluetooth LE (BLE 5.0) is supported on the E404X but not E Series (Gen 2).
+- Bluetooth LE (BLE 5.0) is supported on the E404X but not E-Series (Gen 2).

 ### No 5V tolerance!